Day 1,296 – Dog Park Rules

 9. Be prepared to break up fights

 They are rare, but they happen.
-Unless you’re a special kind of self-important piece-of-shit dog owner, you will know when two or more dogs are actually fighting.
+Unless you’re a special kind of self-important piece-of-shit dog owner, you will know when two or more dogs are really fighting.
 It’s a horrible thing to see.
 Breaking up an actual fight is dangerous for you and the dogs.
 My strategy is to get as close as feasible and wait for even a split-second lull in the action, and then try to break both dog’s focus.
 Do not, ever, just dive in, arms flailing, screaming at the top of your voice.
 When two or more dogs are really fighting, they will not for a second discriminate between their intended target and a human hand.
 Another strategy is to try striking the dogs with a knee to separate them.
-This means getting right into the action so should be used with caution.
+This means getting right into the action, so it should be used with caution.
 It is usually a bad idea to try and kick at dogs that are fighting.
 The goal is to separate the dogs and, again, break their focus.

 I’ve witnessed only a handful of actual fights.
 Each lasted less than 5 seconds and in no case were either dog seriously injured, but I remember every one of them.
-In one case the owners were equally clueless and powerless to intervene.
+In one case, the owners were equally clueless and powerless to intervene.
 They were the special kind of owners I mentioned, leaving it to others to separate the dogs while they shouted and screamed to no avail.
-In another case we separated the dogs by grabbing their collars at a lull and pulling them apart.
+In another case, we separated the dogs by grabbing their collars at a lull and pulling them apart.
 This works if both owners are on their toes and act together.
 If only one owner catches their dog, it makes that dog vulnerable which can escalate a fight.
 In this instance, after only a few seconds of calming them, both dogs were fine, approached each other, sniffed, and behaved like buddies.

 10. Never stop learning

 I have been taking my dog to different dog parks and social situations for several years now, and every trip is a learning opportunity for both my dog and me.
-The lesson I’m reminded of is that in most cases the dogs are laudable, the humans lacking.
+I’m reminded that in most cases the dogs are laudable, the humans lacking.
 But that doesn’t prevent my ginormous dog and me from continuing to dangle our toes in the social ocean.
 Dog parks are also places to meet actual dog professionals – trainers, full-time dog walkers, etc., from time to time.
 I’ve yet to meet a trainer at a park who is unwilling to offer insight into dog behavior.
 Plus, being a somewhat antisocial person, visiting dog parks has helped me to be a better dog parent and a slightly more tolerant person.
 So we’ll keep going as long as there are off-leash parks to visit, but, if nothing else, please pick up your damn dog’s poop.